 In 1990, Flo authored filmography for the US Festival of Indonesia.
 She was a member of the Advisory Committee for the Margaret Mead Film Festival, from 1992-2011, and served as an evaluator for Art on Film, from 1995-98.
 In 1995, she authored the filmography for the Ocean Planet exhibit at the National Museum of Natural History.

 Flo has been on many film award juries around the country, including festivals in Washington DC; Missoula, Montana; and Telluride, Colorado.
 She was a final juror at the Jackson Hole Wildlife Film Festival in Wyoming (2014), served as a consultant for the first Investigative Film Festival in DC and helped curate films for “Changing Circumstances: The Future of the Planet,” as part of the 2016 Biennial FotoFest in Houston, Texas.
 Internationally, she has served on juries at the Green Festival in Korea, FICA in Brazil, Cinemambiente in Italy, CineEco in Portugal and the SunChild Environmental Festival in Armenia.
-She was also a a guest of Kosovo’s DokuFest in 2014 and on the film jury in 2015.
-In January 2017, she served on the jury for the inaugural Barbados Independent Film Festival; in April, she was honored with the Inspiring Lives Award at the San Francisco Green Film Festival where she was also on a film jury.
+She was a guest of Kosovo’s DokuFest in 2014 and on the festival’s jury in 2015.
+She was on the jury of the 2017 San Francisco Green Film Festival where she was honored with its Inspiring Lives Award.
+In 2017 and 2018, she was selected as a jury member of the Barbados Independent Film Festival.